 Current research shows that the old cliché— It’s not where you go, it’s what you do—really holds water.
 With that in mind, it’s most important that incoming college students be in touch with their needs and goals before making the life-defining decision, and not allow labels to be a huge distraction to decision-making.

-With May 1st, aka National College Decision Day, being just around the corner, Road2College has put together a list of four crucial strategies to guide you before signing over that enrollment deposit.
+May 1st, aka National College Decision Day, may not exactly be around the corner, however, it’s good to be prepared and to have a plan.
+Road2College has put together a list of four crucial strategies to guide you before signing over that enrollment deposit.

 Be Mindful of Your Major